netarch/neo/README.md

 # peak memory:  7 MiB
 ```

-If the example contains `confgen.py` instead, the TOML file must be generated using the python script before running Neo.
-Each `confgen.py` for different examples expects different parameters, such as the number of subnets, number of hosts in each subnet, etc. The expected parameters can be found by running `confgen.py` with `--help` flag.
-Once the TOML file is generated, you can run Neo with the generated TOML file.
-For instance, to run `01-subnet-isolation` with two subnets and two hosts per subnet, execute:
+If the example contains `confgen.py` instead, the TOML file must be generated
+using the python script before running Neo.
+Each `confgen.py` for different
+examples expects different parameters, such as the number of subnets, number of
+hosts in each subnet, etc. The expected parameters can be found by running
+`confgen.py` with `--help` flag.
+Once the TOML file is generated, you can run
+Neo with the generated TOML file.
+For instance, to run `01-subnet-isolation`
+with two subnets and two hosts per subnet, execute:

 ```sh
 python3 examples/01-subnet-isolation/confgen.py -s 2 -H 2 > examples/01-subnet-isolation/network.toml
 sudo neo -afj8 -i examples/01-reverse-path-filtering/network.toml -o output
 ```

 The output can be found in `output/` directory in the Neo home directory.

 ## Understanding the output

-> [!NOTE]
-> Note that root privilege is needed because the process needs to create virtual
-> interfaces, inject packets, manipulate namespaces, and modify routing table
-> entries within respective namespaces.
+## Other examples